Haplogroup P (Y-DNA): Distribution

-PF5850*
+(Note: the tilde (~) suffix indicates that subclade names are approximate and may subsequently be redefined.)

+P* (P-PF5850)

-PF5850* was found among a Jehai sample in Malaysia.
-Basal P1* was also found in one historical 19th-century Andaman islander.
+P-PF5850* has been found among a sample of Jehai (or Jahai) males in Malaysia.

-P*(xP1~)
+The near-basal subclade P-M295* (P~*; formerly P*) has been found among at least three living individuals from the Philippines.

+P(xP1~)
-This paraphyletic group comprises all subclades of P-P295 except for the main clade P-M45 (thus also excludes haplogroups Q and R).
-The position of P1~ alias P-M45 within P is not confirmed, thus the tilde suffix.

-Because P2 (P-F20148) was discovered relatively recently, it is not always clear if older studies have screened for it.
-Therefore, cases reported as P-P295* or K2b2* in older literature likely include P-B253.
+This paraphyletic group notionally comprises all subclades of P-P295 (or K2b2) except for the main subclades P1 (PF5962) and P1c (M45), thus also excluding the two major haplogroups Q and R (as subclades of P1c).
+The tilde (~) suffix indicates that the redefinition of P-M45 from P1 to P1c is relatively recent, as is the discovery of P2 (P-F20148).
+Thus, it is not always clear if older studies include P1a, P1b or P2 (none of which are defined by the SNP M45).
+Therefore, some cases reported as P* in older literature may include all subclades of P other than P1 (M45).

-P*(xP1~) exists at low to moderate levels among various groups in Island South East Asia, the South West Pacific and East Asia.
+P(xP1~) exists at low to moderate levels among various groups in Island South East Asia, the South West Pacific and East Asia.

-P*(xP1~) is found at its highest rate among members of the Aeta (or Agta), a people indigenous to Luzon who formed from various ancient groups, such as Oceanians and Austronesian peoples from Taiwan.
-P1*(xQ,R) is most common among individuals in Siberia and Central Asia, as well as in Southern Asian at lower frequency.
+P(xP1~) is found at its highest rate among members of the Aeta (or Agta), a people indigenous to Luzon who formed from various ancient groups, such as Oceanians and Austronesian peoples from Taiwan.
+P1*(xQ,R) is most common among individuals in Siberia and Central Asia, as well as in South Asia at a lower frequency.